 - funding, planning, monitoring and improving our program

-- conducting training and research.
+- conducting training and research

-What information do we collect?
+What types of personal information do we collect?

 - name, address and contact details